 As mentioned above they are a staple with Peking duck, but at home I make these most of the time to eat with BBQ Pork.
 Served in the same fashion, but BBQ pork is much easier to make at home than Peking duck.

 I have a great Chinese BBQ pork recipe on Belly Rumbles, where we looked at all the different ways you can make it.
 Is a delicious one to check out if you want to make your own BBQ pork.
+These pancakes can also be used with my Moo Shu Pork recipe.

 When not making my own BBQ pork, for an easy meal at home I simply pick up a Peking duck or some BBQ pork from my local Chinese chop shop.
 Chop shop?
 Okay they are more correctly called a BBQ meat shop.
 But hey, when there is a guy with a big ass cleaver chopping up all kinds of BBQ meats on a large wooden chopping board, what else am I going to call it!